Bubble Docs

 Input forms are elements that allow your users to provide data to your application, such as:

-• Radio buttons (select one option out of multiple)
+Select one option out of multiple

-• Picture uploader (upload and preview images like profile pics)
+Upload and preview images like profile pics

 Read more about each element in the dedicated input forms article: